 Armed with the Staresso Basic portable espresso maker machine, you can have true espresso wherever you are, whenever you want it.
 You can use it at home, take it to the office, or enjoy a fresh espresso whilst on vacation or camping.
 The possibilities are endless.

 This quality and portability are a truly remarkable feat.
 It makes the Staresso a great gadget for espresso coffee drinkers who travel a lot, love to camp, or often find themselves in hotels with “sub-par” coffee making facilities.

-If you love to drink milk-based espresso drinks and spend your life on the road, the Staresso portable espresso maker is a great choice.
+Plus, if you love to drink milk-based espresso drinks on the go, the Staresso portable espresso maker is a great choice.
 Being able to froth milk sets this device apart from the other machines in the portable coffee-making market.

 However, if you’re not specifically looking to use the milk frothing feature, the other portable coffee makers available are a better option.

 Both the Wacaco Nanopresso or the Cafflano Kompresso are superior espresso makers.
-That said, they are also slightly more expensive but do still fall under the heading of best espresso machines under $100.
+That said, they are also slightly more expensive whilst still falling under the heading of best espresso machines under $100.